-Join Mark Struthers for an in-depth discussion in this video Forensic audio editing with the Sample Editor, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Forensic audio editing with the Sample Editor, part of Learning Cubase Pro 8.

 - You'll remember that we glanced at audio editing functions…in the last movie.…Well, I want to explore these further here.…As we've seen, when looking at the Project Window,…we can make audio edits to our recorded material,…such as cutting, trimming, and fading.…However, this doesn't offer us…forensic audio editing opportunities,…and what I mean by that is…we can't really zoom in to sample level.…Well, to help combat this,…Cubase has two audio editors available to us,…the Sample Editor and the Audio Part Editor.…

 I'm going to look at the Sample Editor…specifically here in this movie.…So, what we need to do is first of all,…we need to select the audio from the Project Window,…and then the quickest way to open the Sample Editor…is to double click on our audio event.…Therefore, now what we see here…is this enlarged waveform view…of our audio recording.…At the left hand side,…you'll notice that we have the Audio Sample Inspector,…very similar to the Inspector within the Project Window,…but very specific to audio editing.…

 - Recording audio and MIDI